Parveshiiii/Dev-Stack-Agents/README.md

 -   **`risk-manager`**: Identifies, assesses, and mitigates business and financial risks.
 -   **`search-specialist`**: Conducts deep market research, competitive analysis, and fact-checking.
 -   **`customer-support`**: Manages customer communications, develops support workflows, and creates help documentation.

+## Integration with Claude Code

+This agent collection is designed to be seamlessly integrated into AI-powered development environments like **Claude Code**.
+By loading these agent definitions, you transform your coding assistant from a general-purpose tool into a specialized team of experts.

+**How it Works:**

+When you provide this collection to Claude Code, it indexes the 50 expert personas defined in the markdown files.
+Each file acts as a "prompt-sheet" that gives the AI a specific role, set of skills, and strategic principles.

+Once loaded, Claude Code's routing system can delegate your requests to the most appropriate expert.
+For example, a question about database performance will be automatically routed to the `@database-optimizer`, while a request to design a new feature will bring in the `@backend-architect` and `@ux-ui-designer`.

+**How to Use:**

+1.  **Load the Agents:** The primary step is to make your Claude Code environment aware of this agent directory.
+This is typically done in the settings or configuration panel of the tool, where you can specify a path to a local folder containing agent definitions.
+Point it to the root of this repository.
+2.  **Invoke Agents in Chat:** Once loaded, you can interact with the agents directly in your chat with Claude Code:
+    *   **Automatic Delegation:** For general tasks, simply state your goal.
+Claude's internal routing will pick the best agent for the job.
+        > *"My application's login page is slow.
+Please investigate and fix it."*
+        > (This will likely activate the `@performance-engineer`, `@devops-troubleshooter`, and relevant language pro).
+    *   **Explicit Delegation:** For specific tasks, you can call an agent by its handle (`@agent-name`) to ensure the right expert is on the case.
+        > *"@security-auditor, please perform a threat model for our new user authentication service."*
+    *   **Multi-Agent Collaboration:** Assemble a team for complex projects by mentioning multiple agents.
+        > *"@ai-engineer and @legal-advisor, I need to build a RAG pipeline that uses customer data.
+Design a system that is both effective and privacy-compliant."*

+By following this approach, you leverage the full power of this specialized agent collection, ensuring that every task is handled by an expert with the right strategic mindset.

 ## Usage & Best Practices